-Every Christmas season I watch a lot of old, familiar Christmas movies on TV or from my DVD collection, as many people do.
+Every holiday season I watch a lot of old, familiar Christmas movies on TV, from my DVD collection, and on the Internet.

 There are perennial favorites, such It’s a Wonderful Life, Miracle on 34th Street, and A Christmas Story.

 I love these movies, but my three favorite Christmas films may not be on your list, or even on your radar.